 What can you do to change your diet?

-At Not Just Broccoli Nutritional Therapy, we recommend a low-glycemic, low carbohydrate, nutrient-dense ketogenic diet full of colorful organic vegetables, pastured and organic meat, wild and sustainable seafood and traditional fats like olive oil, ghee, avocados, coconut, pastured and organic animal fats, nuts and seeds.
-A ketogenic diet promotes metabolic health and has been shown to be protective against cancer by reducing insulin levels, enhancing anti-oxidant and anti-inflammatory effects of ketones in the body, and inhibiting cancer proliferation and glycolysis.
-We aim for 10 servings of non-starchy vegetables a day.
-We avoid sugar and flour like the plague (because that is what it is).
-We add in probiotic-rich foods like fermented vegetables and sauerkraut.
-Anti-inflammatory herbs and spices are an essential ingredient in our recipes.
-Proper hydration is also important.
+At Not Just Broccoli Oncology Nutrition, we recommend a low-glycemic, low carbohydrate, nutrient-dense ketogenic diet full of colorful organic vegetables, pastured and organic meat, wild and sustainable seafood and traditional fats like olive oil, ghee, avocados, coconut, pastured and organic animal fats, nuts and seeds.
+A therapeutic ketogenic diet (also known as Therapeutic Carbohydrate Reduction) promotes metabolic health and has been shown to be protective against cancer by reducing insulin levels, enhancing anti-oxidant and anti-inflammatory effects of ketones in the body, and inhibiting cancer proliferation and glycolysis.
+We aim for several servings of non-starchy vegetables a day, mostly from lower carbohydrate leafy greens and herbs.
+We include pastured, organic meats.
+We avoid sugar and flour like the plague (because they are toxic).
+We add in probiotic-rich foods like sauerkraut.
+Anti-inflammatory herbs and spices are also an essential ingredient in our recipes.
+Proper filtered hydration is also important.

 We also customize your diet depending on your treatment, symptoms, side effects, nutritional needs, blood tests, food sensitivities, and even your genes!
 Nutrigenomics is a fascinating new field and we are using it to help you make the most of your food in your health journey.
-Your genes are not your destiny, as food and lifestyle have the power to change whether they are expressed or not.
+Your genes are not your destiny as food and lifestyle have the power to change whether these genes are being expressed.